burrscurr/linesman/README.md

 poetry install
 ```

 Then, the CLI tool can be started with `poetry run linesman`.
+Run tests with
+`poetry run pytest`.